scalabridgelondon/curriculum/curriculum/section-1-outline.md

   - Show how side effects can be used to investigate order of evaluation

 - Methods
   - Motivation: Methods allow generalization over expressions.
-We can allow parts of an expression to vary, replacing them with the value of method parameters.
+We can represent a set of expressions with a method, with parameters representing the part of the expression that varies.
   - Method syntax
     - Scala 2
     - Scala 3
     - Terminology: parameters & arguments, declaration and application, free and bound names
   - Method semantics
     - Substitution model for methods
+      - Substitute a method call with the value it evaluates to (big step)
+      - Small step: replace method call with method body, substituting parameters with the expressions (or is it the values?!?) they are called with
       - Only substitute in value position.
       ```scala
       def example(x: Int): Int = foo.x(x) // which x do we substitute?
       ```
+      - Maybe mention capture-avoiding substitution?
+  - Process
+    - A method is a contract: give me these inputs and I will give you this output.
+Another mental model for methods.
+    - This motivates a process for writing methods.
+What is the contract?
+What are specific instances of that contract?
   - Questions
     - What is the difference between a method with no parameters and a value?
 Do methods without parameters have any use?
 If so, when?
     - Call-by-value vs call-by-name